Why do we need groups?

 How do I manage groups?

 First, head to the Management page by clicking on the checklist icon in the navigation menu on the left of the screen.
 This page is used to manage Topic and Opinion Groups and Filtersets.
-Click on either Topic Groups or Opinion Groups.
+Click on either Topics or Opinions.

 This page has two panels.
 The Topic groups panel (on the left) contains all groups with more than one member.
 To see the members of a group, click on the arrow to the right of the group name.

-The Topics panel (on the right) contains all the topics in that dataset, both those that are in groups— indicated by the prefix “part of”—and single words (groups with only one member).
+The Topics panel (on the right) contains all the topics in that dataset, both those that are in groups— indicated by "Member of”—and single words (groups with only one member).
 Use the toggle to switch between viewing all topics or only viewing single words.
 The Topics panel is useful when searching for members contained within a group.

 Groups can be managed either by modifying the settings for a group individually, or in bulk by selecting the checkboxes to the left of the groups and modifying multiple groups at the same time.
 The options are: